xwal/awesome-stars/topics.md

 - [merkletreejs/merkletreejs](https://github.com/merkletreejs/merkletreejs) - 🌱 Construct Merkle Trees and verify proofs in JavaScript.
 - [foundry-rs/foundry](https://github.com/foundry-rs/foundry) - Foundry is a blazing fast, portable and modular toolkit for Ethereum application development written in Rust.
 - [AleoNet/snarkOS](https://github.com/AleoNet/snarkOS) - A Decentralized Operating System for ZK Applications
-- [AmazingAng/WTF-Solidity](https://github.com/AmazingAng/WTF-Solidity) - 我最近在重新学solidity，巩固一下细节，也写一个“WTF Solidity极简入门”，供小白们使用，每周更新1-3讲。Now supports English! 官网: https://wtf.academy
+- [AmazingAng/WTF-Solidity](https://github.com/AmazingAng/WTF-Solidity) - WTF Solidity 极简入门教程，供小白们使用。Now supports English! 官网: https://wtf.academy
 - [aptos-labs/aptos-core](https://github.com/aptos-labs/aptos-core) - Aptos is a layer 1 blockchain built to support the widespread use of blockchain through better technology and user experience.
 - [OneKeyHQ/app-monorepo](https://github.com/OneKeyHQ/app-monorepo) - Secure, open source and community driven crypto wallet runs on all platforms and trusted by millions.
 - [trufflesuite/ganache](https://github.com/trufflesuite/ganache) - :warning: The Truffle Suite is being sunset.
 For information on ongoing support, migration options and FAQs, visit the Consensys blog.
 Thank you for all the support over the years.